kristus310/BareMetal-x86/README.md

 - All I/O via BIOS interrupts (`int 0x10`, `int 0x13`, `int 0x16`)
 - Apps load at address `0x8000`, bootloader jumps there via `jmp 0x8000`
 - Boot sector must be exactly 512 bytes ending with `0x55AA`
+- Project was made for and tested with QEMU and NASM.

 ## Screenshots
 ### Bootloader - main menu